Home

 If Employee Retention Tips Don't Work:

-If, even after you focus on employee retention, your employee or employees resign, then make sure you do an exit interview.
 Often the employee is reluctant to talk to their direct manager about why they are really leaving; this is the time to consider the advantages of outsourcing.
 Engage a human resources specialist to do your exit interviews; you will find value in this cost, particularly if your employee turn-over is high.

 Ensure that your exit interview asks questions about: